Report: San Francisco 49ers are 'considering all options' on Trey Lance | TSN

-Report: 49ers are 'considering all options' on Lance after Darnold wins backup job
+Report: 49ers 'considering all options' on Lance after Darnold wins back-up job

 SANTA CLARA, Calif.
-(AP) — Sam Darnold has won the backup quarterback job in San Francisco, signaling the possible end to Trey Lance's tenure with the 49ers less than three years after the team traded three first-round picks to draft him.
+(AP) — Sam Darnold has won the backup quarterback job in San Francisco, putting Trey Lance's status with the 49ers in doubt less than three years after the team traded three first-round picks to draft him.

-A person familiar with the situation said the 49ers are “considering all options” on Lance following the news that came out Wednesday.
-The person spoke on condition of anonymity because the team had not made any announcement about the backup quarterback or Lance's future.
+Coach Kyle Shanahan told flagship radio station KNBR on Wednesday that Darnold recently took control of the race to be Brock Purdy's backup and that he told the quarterbacks about the decision on Tuesday night.

+Lance didn't take part in practice on Wednesday and the 49ers are considering all options, including a possible trade if a partner can be found.
+But Shanahan said he hopes to have Lance on the roster as the third quarterback when the season starts Sept.
+10 in Pittsburgh.

 NFL Network first reported that Darnold had beaten out Lance for the backup job behind Brock Purdy.